Noah-Huppert/blapchat/README.md

 # Snap But Doesnt Suck
 SnapChat but it doesn't suck.

+Features include:
+- UI responds to taps in under 2 seconds
+- Does not use excessive amounts of RAM
+- Does not drain your battery

 # Server
 The Server component runs the back end for the Snap But Doesnt Suck app.